What is Satellite Communication?

-Satellite communication is the method of transporting information from one place to another using a communication satellite in orbit around the earth.
+Satellite communication is the method of transporting information from one place to another using a communication satellite in orbit around the Earth.
 Watching the English Premier League every weekend with your friends would have been impossible without this.
-A communication satellite is an artificial satellite that transmits the signal via a transponder.
-It does so by creating a channel of communication between the transmitter and the receiver located at different places on Earth.
+A communication satellite is an artificial satellite that transmits the signal via a transponder by creating a channel between the transmitter and the receiver located at different locations on the Earth.

-Satellite communications is used in telephone, radio, television, internet and military applications.
-Believe it or not, there are more than 2000 artificial satellites hurtling around in space right above your heads.
+Telephone, radio, television, internet, and military applications use satellite communications.
+Believe it or not, more than 2000 artificial satellites are hurtling around in space right above your heads.

-The need for satellite communication becomes evident when we want to transmit signal to far off places, where the Earth’s curvature comes into play.
+The need for satellite communication becomes evident when we want to transmit the signal to far off places, where the Earth’s curvature comes into play.
 This obstruction is overcome by putting communication satellites in space to transmit the signals across the curvature.
 Satellite communication uses two types of artificial satellites to transmit the signals:

-- Active Satellites: Active Satellites, unlike passive satellites, amplify the transmitted signals before retransmitting it back to Earth.
-This ensures excellent signal strength.
-Your home TV sets have a Set Top Box now.
-This is the Direct To Home (DTH) satellite communication.
-Although illegal in India, there are satellite mobile phones too.
-Imagine never being lost.
-You can go anywhere but you always have a guardian angel who knows exactly where you are.
+- Active Satellites: Active Satellites, unlike passive satellites, amplify the transmitted signals before re-transmitting it back to Earth, ensuring excellent signal strength.
 Passive satellites were the earliest communication satellite but now almost all the new ones are active satellites.

-To avoid mixing up and interference of signals, every user is allocated a certain frequency to transmit in.
-This frequency allocation is done by the International Telecommunication Union.
+To avoid mixing up and interference of signals, every user is allocated a specific frequency for transmitting in.
+The International Telecommunication Union does this frequency allocation.
 Geosynchronous satellites are of note here.
-Geosynchronous satellites have a geostationary orbit at a height of 35786 km above the Earth’s surface.
+Geostationary orbit is present at the height of 35786 km above Earth’s surface.
 If you can spot such a satellite with a telescope from Earth, it will appear stationary to you.
-The satellite’s orbital period has been synced with the rotational rate of the Earth.
+The orbital period of satellite and the rotational rate of the Earth is in sync.